-Cisco ISE supports Federal Information Processing Standard (FIPS) 140-2 Common Criteria EAL2 compliance.
-FIPS 140-2 is a United States government computer security standard that is used to accredit cryptographic modules.
+Cisco ISE supports Federal Information Processing Standard (FIPS) 140-2, the United States government computer security standard that is used to accredit cryptographic modules.
 Cisco ISE uses an embedded FIPS 140-2 implementation using validated C3M and Cisco ACS NSS modules, per FIPS 140-2 Implementation Guidance section G.5 guidelines.

 In addition, the FIPS standard places limitations on the use of certain algorithms.
 In order to enforce this standard, you must enable FIPS operation in Cisco ISE.
-Cisco ISE enables FIPS 140-2 compliance via RADIUS Shared Secret and Key Management measures.
+Cisco ISE enables FIPS 140-2 compliance via Key Management measures.
 While in FIPS mode, any attempt to perform functions using a non-FIPS compliant algorithm fails, and, as such, certain authentication functionality is disabled.
-For more details, including protocol support, see the "Support for FIPS 140-2 Implementation" section on page 1-3 and "Support Common Access Card Functions" section on page 1-4 section in Chapter 1, "Overview of Cisco ISE."
+For more details, including protocol support, see the "Support for FIPS 140-2 Implementation" section on page 1-3 and "Support Common Access Card Functions" section on page 1-3 section in Chapter 1, "Overview of Cisco ISE."

-When FIPS mode is enabled, The Cisco ISE administrator interface displays a FIPS mode icon in the upper right portion of the page, immediately to the left of the node name.
+When FIPS mode is enabled, The Cisco ISE administrator interface displays a FIPS mode icon in the upper right portion of the screen, immediately to the left of the node name.